ethermine/dual_chan_pkt_fwd/README.md

-Dual Channel LoRaWAN Gateway (Up and Downlink)
+Single Channel LoRaWAN Gateway (Up and Downlink)
 ==============================
 This repository contains a proof-of-concept implementation of a dual channel LoRaWAN gateway.